go-automate/k6-typescript-framework/README.md

 ### **lib** folder

-Within this folder, the `lib` folder contains bespoke `types` and helper functions.
+This folder contains bespoke `types` and helper functions.
 It's highly recommended that you unit test your helper functions (e.g. with [Jest](https://jestjs.io/)).
 However I've not done that here, just to keep things simple.

-To understand the k6 types, take a look at the [Definitely Typed Repository](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/k6)
+#### The types folder

+This currently contains an interface for a 'User' in the system, specifying that they need a first name, last name, username and password.

 ### **actions** folder

-The `actions` folder contains the requests for each user action.
+The `actions` folder contains a script file for each user action.
+Each script file contains the requests that are sent when a user performs that particular action (e.g. login).
 The `roles` folder (inside the `actions` folder) contains a file for each user type and the actions they can perform.

-#### *User Types folder*
+#### *roles folder*

 There are three types of user (or roles) that use the Crocodile app.
 The first is a *public user* that isn't logged into the system.
 They can query crocodiles, but can't create, update or delete them.
 The second are *crocodile owners* who can log in and create, read and update crocodiles.
 The third are *admin* users who can create other users.
 The admin users don't need to log in, as this is just a dummy app.

 ### **tests** folder

-This is where you create your performance tests using the modules from the rest of the framework. `actions` are never called directly, but always through the 'role' performing them (see the `actions` folder above).
+This is where you create your performance tests using the modules from the rest of the framework. `actions` are never called directly, but always through the `role` performing them (see the `actions` and `roles` folders above).

-## Checking your Code
+## Checking your Code :100:

 Use `yarn check-types` to check your code against type safety and the rules set in your [tsconfig.json file](tsconfig.json).
 You can also have this running while you work using `yarn check-types:watch`.

 **PLEASE NOTE** I haven't set up `ESLint` and `Prettier` which this framework, but it's recommended that you do so.

-## Building your Code
+## Building your Code :factory:

-[Babel](https://babeljs.io/) handles the transpiling of the code (see the [.babelrc](.babelrc) file), while [Webpack](https://webpack.js.org/) builds it (see the [webpack.config.js](webpack.config.js) file in the root directory).
+[Babel](https://babeljs.io/) handles the transpiling of the code (see the [.babelrc](.babelrc) file in the root directory), while [Webpack](https://webpack.js.org/) builds it (see the [webpack.config.js](webpack.config.js) file in the root directory).

-## Debugging k6
+## Debugging k6 :bug:

 It's easy to debug `k6` scripts.
 See the [k6 documentation](https://docs.k6.io/docs/debugging) for more details.

-## Running in CI/CD Pipelines
+## Running in CI/CD Pipelines :gear:

 `k6` has been designed to work with your `CI/CD` pipeline whatever tool you're using.
 There are examples for [GitHub Actions](https://blog.loadimpact.com/load-testing-using-github-actions), [GitLab](https://blog.loadimpact.com/integrating-load-testing-with-gitlab), [CircleCI](https://github.com/loadimpact/k6-circleci-example), [Jenkins](https://github.com/loadimpact/k6-jenkins-example) and many others.

-## Problems with this Framework
+## Problems with this Framework :anguished:

 If you notice any problems or improvements that could be made to this example framework, I accept PRs or you can raise an issue on the [k6 community forum](https://community.k6.io/)